bellockk/alphashape/README.md

 https://en.wikipedia.org/wiki/Convex_hull

 Creating alpha shapes around sets of points usually requires a visually interactive step where the alpha parameter for a concave hull is determined by iterating over or bisecting values to approach a best fit.
-The alpha shape toolbox will provide workflows to shorten the development loop on this manual process, or to bypass it completely by solving for an alpha shape with particular characteristics.
-A python API will be provided to aid in the scripted generation of alpha shapes.
-A console application will also be provided as an example usage of the alpha shape toolbox, and to facilitate generation of alpha shapes from the command line.
-In addition to the utility of being able to quickly iterate on alpha parameters to generate concave hulls, the framework of this tool set will provide a template for generating GIS tool sets accessible from python, the console, or graphical user interfaces without the licensing restrictions of proprietary tool sets and without having a python installation for the console and user interface.
+The alpha shape toolbox provides workflows to shorten the development loop on this manual process, or to bypass it completely by solving for an alpha shape with particular characteristics.
+A python API is provided to aid in the scripted generation of alpha shapes.
+A console application is also provided as an example usage of the alpha shape toolbox, and to facilitate generation of alpha shapes from the command line.

 * Free software: MIT license
 * Documentation: https://alphashape.readthedocs.io.